 Environment

 Previous studies have demonstrated that specific conductance is a good predictor of chloride concentration once a reliable relationship is established.
 Specific conductance, collected at 5-minute intervals at each monitoring site, is paired with the corresponding chloride concentration obtained from sampling and will be used to develop regression relationships.
 Figure 2 shows the preliminary paired study data for all of the Commission monitoring sites.
 The best-fit chloride-specific conductance relationships will be used to estimate chloride concentrations based on the observed continuous specific conductance data.
-The study will transition into the analysis phase upon completion of data collection.

 Presentations